tardate/LittleArduinoProjects/playground/RotaryEncoderModule/README.md

 In the [RotaryEncoderMethods](../RotaryEncoderMethods) project I determined that the [Rotary library](https://github.com/brianlow/Rotary) was by far the best option for reading a rotary encoder.

-This project is a similar test, but using a rotary encoder module.
+This project is similar, but uses a rotary encoder "module" that includes switch functionality.
 The module I am using [is this one from seller on aliexpress](http://www.aliexpress.com/item/Rotary-Encoder-Module-for-Arduino-Dropshipping/1989393805.html).
-The module has built-in 10kΩ pull-up resistors on the signal lines, and the external connections are as follows:
+The module has built-in 10kΩ pull-up resistors on the signal lines, and external connections as follows:

 | Label   | Use |
 |---------|-----|